 Apart from your bathroom wall, another breeding ground for the unwanted and highly disgusting mold is the ceiling.
 Due to the difficulty of access to the ceiling, it is more often than not the most difficult part of the bathroom to clean.

 This underscores the significance of putting some preventive measures in place to prevent mold growth in the ceiling.

-This article offers some practical tips and solutions on how to prevent mold in bathroom ceiling.
-These strategies will allow you to slow down mold growth in your bathroom as well as give you a useful insight into the common causes of mold growth in bathroom ceiling.
+This article offers some practical tips and solutions on how to prevent mold in the bathroom ceiling.
+These strategies will allow you to slow down mold growth in your bathroom as well as give you a useful insight into the common causes of mold growth in the bathroom ceiling.